scicloj/clojure-data-scrapbook/projects/london-clojurians-dec-2023-talk/src/notebooks/timspart.md

 ## About Data {background-image="TMD.svg" background-size="contain"}

 ::: {.fragment}
-We all have questions
+we all have questions
 :::

 ::: {.fragment}
-We observe
+we observe
 :::

 ::: {.fragment}
-We write
+we write
 :::

 ::: {.fragment }
 ::: {.callout-tip appearance="simple"}
-Everyone is a data scientist
+everyone is a data scientist
 :::
 :::